Charles Nordhoff: Writing career

 After leaving the service, Nordhoff remained in Paris, France, where he worked as a journalist and wrote his first book, The Fledgling.
 In 1919, he and another former Lafayette Squadron pilot, James Norman Hall, who was also an author and journalist, were asked to write a history of that unit.
 Neither man had known the other during the war.
 Their first literary collaboration, The Lafayette Flying Corps, was published in 1920.

 The two authors then returned to the United States, sharing a rented house on Martha's Vineyard, until given a commission by Harper's Magazine to write travel articles set in the South Pacific.
 They went to Tahiti in the Society Islands for research and inspiration, and ended up staying, Nordhoff for twenty years, Hall for life.
 Their second book, Faery Lands of the South Seas, was serialized in Harper's in 1920–21, then published in book form.

 Nordhoff married a Tahitian woman, Christianne Vahine Tua Tearae Smidt, with whom he had four daughters and two sons.
 He wrote novels on his own for ten years, of which The Derelict (1928) was considered his finest solo effort.
 Nordhoff and Hall continued to jointly write travel and adventure articles for The Atlantic during the 1920s and early 1930s.
 They also co-authored another memoir of World War I, Falcons of France (1929).
 It was Hall who suggested they work on The Bounty Trilogy: Mutiny on the Bounty (1932), Men Against the Sea (1934) and Pitcairn's Island (1934).

-Nordhoff, who would write in the mornings and spend the afternoons fishing, once explained how he and James Hall worked together.
-They initially drew up charts of all the characters, then would dole out the chapters to each other.
+Nordhoff, who wrote in the mornings and spent the afternoons fishing, once explained how he and James Hall worked together.
+They initially drew up charts of all the characters, then doled out the chapters to each other.
 For their joint works they each made an effort to write in the other's style so as to achieve a reasonably smooth narrative.

 After The Bounty Trilogy, Nordhoff and Hall's most successful book was The Hurricane (1936).
 They continued their partnership writing novels until 1945.
 Nordhoff produced one more solo book, In Yankee Windjammers (1940), a retelling of the ships, sailors, and way of life about which his grandfather had written.